Birtamod Municipality: History

 The town was under the Anarmani Village Development Committee and was transformed into a municipality in May 2014.
 It merged with Charpane VDC and then merged with Garamani VDC in 2017.

 Birtamod was originally part of a great forest.
-Due to the presence of mosquitos and the threat of malaria, very few people lived here.
+Due to the presence of mosquitoes and the threat of malaria, very few people lived there.
 Later, the forests were cleared off for cultivating the fertile lands.
-Slowly, people of the hills started to migrate here.
-These peoples were accompanied by the Nepalese who returned home from the Indian territories of Assam and West Bengal.
+Slowly, people of the hills started to migrate to Birtamod.
+These people were accompanied by the Nepalese who returned home from the Indian territories of Assam and West Bengal.
 The ethnic communities, Rajbanshi, Dhimal, etc. are the indigenous people of Birtamod and Jhapa as a whole.
 Birtamod started to rise when the East West Highway passed through it.
 Being at the physical center of the district, it started to rise as a center for commercial activities.
 Birtamod took a greater rise at the time of the Maoist insurgency when trade and banking of the whole Jhapa district became concentrated in Birtamod.